MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 # App instancing in AppLifecycle

+An app's instancing model determines whether multiple instances of your app's process can run at the same time.

+## Prerequisites

 > [!IMPORTANT]
-> AppLifecycle is an experimental feature that is currently supported only in the [experimental release channel](../experimental-channel.md) of the Windows App SDK.
-This feature is not supported for use by apps in production environments.
+> AppLifecycle APIs are currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
+This feature is not currently supported for use by apps in production environments.

-An app's instancing model determines whether multiple instances of your app's process can run at the same time.
+To use the AppLifecycle APIs in the Windows App SDK:

+1. Download and install the latest preview or experimental release of the Windows App SDK.
+For more information, see [Install developer tools](../set-up-your-development-environment.md#4-install-the-windows-app-sdk-extension-for-visual-studio).
+2. Follow the instructions to [create a new project that uses the Windows App SDK](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).

-### Single-instance apps
+## Single-instance apps

 Apps are single-instanced if there can be only one main process running at a time.
 Attempting to launch a second instance of a single-instanced app typically results in the first instance's main window being activated instead.
 Note that this only applies to the main process.
 Single-instanced apps can create multiple background processes and still be considered single instanced.